8 Things You Should Know Before Leasing A New Car

 There are two good reasons for this:

-1. If your car is ever totaled or stolen, you can walk away from a lease without penalty (thanks to GAP insurance).
-However, you won’t always get your down payment back—so don’t pay one to begin with.
+1. You can lose it.
+If your car is totaled or stolen, you can walk away from a lease without penalty (thanks to GAP insurance).
+However, you won’t always get your down payment back, so don’t pay one to begin with.

-2. A down payment obscures the cost of the lease and makes it more difficult to compare deals.
-Any car can be leased for $199 per month if there’s a sufficient down payment.
+2. It hides the real cost.
+A down payment obscures the cost of the lease and makes it more difficult to compare deals.
+Any car can be leased for $299 per month if there’s a sufficient down payment.

 Instead, you can look into placing a security deposit, which lowers the money factor and could save you thousands in finance charges.
 Brands that offer a multiple security deposit (MSD) program include Audi, BMW, INFINITI, Lexus, Mazda, Mercedes-Benz, MINI, Nissan, and Toyota.